jasonlaubb/Matrix-AntiCheat/README.md

   ## Introduction

-Nokararos is an anticheat for Realm, local world and server.
+Matrix is an anticheat for Realm, local world and server.

-We provide good detection, auto punishment.
+We provide best detection, auto punishment.

   ## Information